yandex-cloud/docs/en/resource-manager/security/index.md

 # Access management

-Yandex.Cloud users can only perform operations on resources that are allowed by the roles assigned to them.
+Yandex.Cloud users can only perform operations on resources that are permitted under the roles assigned to them.
 If the user has no roles assigned, all operations are forbidden.

-To allow access to the Yandex Resource Manager service resources (clouds and folders), assign applicable roles to the user from the list below.
+To allow access to {{ resmgr-full-name }} resources (clouds and folders), assign applicable roles to the user from the list below.
 The roles assigned to the parent resource are inherited by nested resources.

 {% note info %}

-For more information about role inheritance, see [#T](../concepts/resources-hierarchy.md#access-rights-inheritance).
+For more information about role inheritance, see [{#T}](../concepts/resources-hierarchy.md#access-rights-inheritance).

 {% endnote %}

 ## Assigning roles

-To assign a role to a user:
+To assign a user a role:

 {% include [grant-role-console](../../_includes/grant-role-console.md) %}

 ## Roles

-The list below shows all roles that are considered when verifying access rights in the Resource Manager service.
+The list below shows all roles that are considered when verifying access rights in the {{ resmgr-short-name }} service.

 ### Service roles